CircleCI-Public/circleci-lastmile-ai/README.md

 Sign up for a circleci account at: https://circleci.com/signup/ and authorize the CircleCI Github application to access your account.

 You can securely store your OpenAI key in a CircleCI Context

 1. Go to `Organization Settings`
 2. Click `Contexts`
 3. Click `Create Context`
 4. On the context form enter: `cci-last-mile-example` for the name
 5. Edit the `cci-last-mile-example` context

 - Click `Add Environment Variable`
 - Enter: `OPENAI_API_KEY` as the name
 - Paste your OpenAI API key as the value
 - Click `Add Environment Variable`

 Now we'll set up our project to build on CircleCI

-1. From the project dahsboard find your forked repository and click "Setup Project"
+1. From the project dashboard find your forked repository and click "Setup Project"
 2. When prompted for a branch enter `main` and click `Setup project`

 You should see a pipeline start to run in the CircleCI UI.